 Failure to maintain satisfactory progress on a thesis or dissertation as determined by the designated thesis or dissertation committee (see specific program handbook);

-Unprofessional and/or unethical behavior as a graduate assistant, student intern, student clinician, student teacher, student worker, or other University-affiliated role (see the University Code of Ethics and applicable standards); and/or
+Unprofessional and/or unethical behavior as a graduate assistant, student intern, student clinician, student teacher, student worker, or other University-affiliated roles that fall outside the scope of the Office of Student Accountability and Academic Integrity; and/or

-Any behavior that may involve criminal activity, that may pose a threat to the health or safety of the University community, that may infringe upon the rights or property of others in the University community, and/or that may breach the peace of the University community (see the Code of Student Conduct).
+Any behavior that may involve criminal activity, pose a threat to the health or safety of the University community, infringe upon the rights or property of others in the University community, and/or breach the peace of the University community (see the Code of Student Conduct).

-A student must be informed of their dismissal from a graduate program in writing by the graduate program director (GPD).
+A student must be informed of their dismissal from a graduate program in writing by the Graduate Program Director.
 The letter provides reasons for dismissal and information about appealing per the policy in this section.

-A copy of the dismissal letter shall also be sent to the college or school dean administering the program or their designee, the Graduate School, and, if relevant, the Office of Visa and Immigration Service Advising.
+A copy of the dismissal letter shall also be sent to the academic dean administering the program or their designee, the Graduate School, and, if relevant, the Office of Visa and Immigration Service Advising.
 All units notified, including the student, should also receive a copy of the Notice of Student Separation or Dismissal from Program form.

-Except in cases involving probation and suspension, the Code of Student Conduct, and/or the Policy for Responding to Allegations of Scientific Misconduct in Scientific Research and Scholarly Activity, a student may appeal their dismissal from a graduate program in writing to their academic program’s college or school dean or their designee within 45 calendar days of the Graduate Program Director’s dated letter notifying the student of dismissal..
-If dissatisfied with the decision of the college or school dean administering the program or their designee, a student may appeal their dismissal from a graduate program in writing with the University Graduate Appeals Committee by submitting a Student Appeal Request Form to the Graduate School.
-The student is also responsible for submitting all documents related to the dismissal (e.g., copies of decision letters by the GPD and dean and dismissal forms) with the official appeal.
+Except in cases involving probation and suspension, the Code of Student Conduct, and/or the Policy for Responding to Allegations of Scientific Misconduct in Scientific Research and Scholarly Activity, a student may appeal their dismissal from a graduate program in writing to their academic program’s college or school dean or their designee within 45 calendar days of the Graduate Program Director’s dated letter notifying the student of dismissal.
+The student is responsible for submitting all documents justifying their appeal to the dean’s office (e.g., original dismissal documents from the program and student documents to support their appeal).
+The dean or designee will conduct a review and render a decision.
+The dean or designee may seek additional information from the program or student to aid in this.
+The dean or designee conducting the review must not have also been the dean’s office’s original approver of the dismissal submitted by the program.

+A student may appeal their dismissal from a graduate program in writing with the University Graduate Appeals Committee by submitting a written appeal to the Graduate School.
+The student is responsible for submitting documents from all previous appeal stages (e.g., copies of decision letters by the GPD and dean, original dismissal form, and student documents supporting their appeal).
 The student must submit their appeal of the dean or designee’s decision for dismissal within 14 calendar days of the decision letter.